Last Updated on July 2, 2021 by Grow with Bovees

 As is the case with most things, sometimes you will run into problems with your compost.
 It might smell weird or the pile won’t heat up or it just turns into clumps.
 None of these are good signs but they are all fixable.
 Clumping often happens with beginners and is not a major problem.

 The first thing to pay attention to is the size of these clumps and see if you can break them with your hands.
 If the diameter of these clumps is smaller than an inch, it is perfectly normal.
 In that case, just give it time and they will disintegrate on their own.

-Sometimes, you might have to break the clumps simply because they are stubborn, using a compost aerator will help with this process.
+Sometimes, you might have to break the clumps simply because they are stubborn, using a compost aerator or some other type of composting tool will help with this process.
 If you find the clumps to be large, like a tennis or golf ball, then something is not right.
 You must break them up and see if they smell weird.
 Fully formed compost is not supposed to smell at all so that’s how you know it is weird.